tianocore-docs/edk2-GettingStartedGuideforStandaloneMMonX86Systems/1_mm_introduction.md

 ## 1.1 SMM and MM Overview

-This section describes the main differences between Traditional SMM and Standalone MM.
+This section describes the main differences between Traditional SMM and Standalone MM on X86 systems.
 A detailed comparison of the Traditional MM and Standalone MM load process is described in the PI Specification sections "Initializing Management Mode in MM Traditional Mode" and "Initializing Management Mode in Standalone Mode" respectively.

 In the following comparison, we will use "SMM" to represent "Traditional SMM" and "MM" to represent "Standalone MM".